 If you have just two flat layers of standard quilting cotton to sew, just about anything will get you through.
 But when you’re working with thicker layers in multiple substrates to construct a three-dimensional project, you need strong needle penetration, precise stitching, and a fabric feeding system that is engineered to handle whatever comes across that needle plate.
 The Continental M7 features the Janome AcuFeed™ Flex built-in fabric feeding system.
 We used it throughout this project.

 Speaking of those thick layers, we do recommend using a cotton duck or similar for the exterior.
 Ours is called Vanilla Sky from the organic cotton duck Wildlife collection by Ophelia Pang for Cloud9 Fabrics.
 The gorgeous white birds are flying across a pink sky, their bright orange beaks catching the rays of the setting sun.
-It’s just one of the bold, graphic motifs in this new, eye-catching collection.
-We found it at several online retailers, including Fabric.com, Bobbie Lou’s Fabric Factory, and Sarah’s Fabrics.
+It’s and older collection, but we found some cuts still available at Fabric.com and Bobbie Lou’s Fabric Factory.
+Etsy and eBay are also good options to find yardage from out of print fabric.
+And, of course, you can always browse the endless collections that debut each season to find a new fabric.

 Which are your favorite accents on this duffle?
 We love the decorative stitching added to plain polyester belting for the handles and adjustable strap.
 It’s a pop of color and texture that turns something rather ordinary into a unique feature.
 The Continental M7 has 400 built-in stitches, including 52 hand stitch styles!
 Choosing just one was a challenge, but it creates the finishing touch that says, “My bag is a custom design.”